martinmcconnell/fyp-doc/notes.md

 ### Test-Driven-Development

+Test-driven development (TDD) is a software development approach in which tests are written for a piece of code before the code itself is written.
+This allows developers to verify that their code is working as intended and identify any issues or errors early on in the development process.

+If using a test-driven development approach for your project, there are a few key things to consider.
+These might include:

+- Identifying the key functionalities and requirements of the project, and writing tests for each of these functionalities to ensure that they are working as intended.

+- Writing the tests first, before writing the actual code.
+This will help you to focus on the desired behavior and functionality of the code, and ensure that the code is written in a way that satisfies the tests.

+- Running the tests frequently during the development process, to ensure that the code is working as intended and identify any issues or errors as early as possible.

+- Refactoring the code as needed, based on the results of the tests and any changes to the requirements or functionality of the project.

 ### Continuous Integration/Development

 Continuous integration (CI) and continuous development (CD) are software development practices that involve regularly integrating and testing code changes, and continuously deploying and delivering software updates to users.
 These practices can be useful for a scientific journal on the Ethereum blockchain using smart contracts in peer review, as they can help to improve the quality, reliability, and speed of the journal's development and deployment.

 To use continuous integration and development for the journal project, the following steps could be followed: